Safety and compliance add complexity to warehousing fresh and temperature-sensitive food

 Tracking and Tracing

-Tracking is used in several areas, including the monitoring of temperatures as well as the lot control, expiration dates, etc., said Don Klug.
+Tracking is used in several areas, including the monitoring of temperatures as well as the lot control and expiration dates.

 Penske utilizes temperature tracking in different zones throughout the warehouse.
-Klug said most refrigerated facilities are multi-temperature, which include refrigerated, frozen and air conditioned or ambient temperature spaces.
+Most refrigerated facilities are multi-temperature, which include refrigerated, frozen and air conditioned or ambient temperature spaces.

 Building Design

 Food and beverages must be stored in a food-grade building, which has several features not found in a standard warehouse.
 All ceiling lights must be shatterproof or have protection to catch any glass or debris if a bulb breaks.
-Plus, any warehouse area with temperatures below 32 degrees requires heat within the floor or else damage will occur, Klug said.
+Plus, any warehouse area with temperatures below 32 degrees requires heat within the floor or else damage will occur.

 The exclusion of pests, such as rodents and birds, is essential within the food and beverage industry.
 There must be 12-18 inches of gravel around the building in a food-grade warehouse to help prevent pests or rodents from entering the space.
 Additionally, nothing should be stored directly against the walls on the inside of the building, eliminating spaces that may be attractive to rodents.